Lofty-Brambles/yagpdb-cc/utility/README.md

-    File    : Force file output, equivalent to the -file flag Embed   : Other fields to add to the embed -- everything is configurable apart from description NoEmbed : Completely remove the regular embed Width   : Default width of field names, slice indices will still have a width of 3 NoErr   : If errors occur, exit silently (don't send an error message to the target channel) */}}
+    File    : Force file output, equivalent to the -file flag Embed   : Other fields to add to the embed -- everything is configurable apart from description NoEmbed : Completely remove the regular embed NoErr   : If errors occur, exit silently (don't send an error message to the target channel) */}}